 Oil on gesso canvas, 48″ x 48″

-Prints currently not available
+Prints are currently not available.

 Sawubona